 • Bunker Hill School was on the northwest corner of Wadsworth and Sharon-Copley Roads

-By 1923 these schools were consolidated and a new brick building was constructed with classrooms for a community elementary school (now the Montville Township Hall).
+By 1923 these schools were consolidated and a new brick building was constructed with classrooms for a community elementary school (formerly the Montville Township Hall which has since been razed).
 School was held there for the first eight grades and the high school pupils were transported to Medina by bus.

 Archives indicate that some of the early school board members were Elva Moor, William Neff, David Fulton, Ed Leohr, Joe Myers, Mary Fulton, Lloyd Pease, Christine Selzer, Russell Blough, Walter Smithberger and Clair Fulton.